 At the time, no federal law protected corporate whistleblowers.
-S. Rep. No. 107-146, at 10.
-Congress decided that this lack of protection was "a significant deficiency' in the law, for in complex securities fraud investigations, employees 'are [often] the firsthand witnesses to the fraud."
+S. Rep., at 10.
+Congress decided that this lack of protection was "a significant deficiency' in the law, for in complex securities employees 'are [often] the only investigations, firsthand witnesses to the fraud."
 Lawson, 571 U.S. at 435 (quoting S. Rep., at 10).
-Without protection for corporate whistleblowers, Congress worried not only about the fate of those individual whistleblowers, but also about the fate of the entire financial system collapse made clear that Enron's a single corporation's wrongdoing could affect millions of investors if kept hidden.
+Without protection for corporate whistleblowers, Congress worried not only about the fate of those individual whistleblowers, but also about the fate of the entire financial system made clear Enron's collapse that a single corporation's wrongdoing could affect millions of investors if kept hidden.
 S. Rep., at 11.